slvstr-dev/dotfiles/README.md

 ## Homebrew

-I use Homebrew so I don't have to download, and update, the apps I use seperately.
+I use Homebrew so I can automate downloading, and updating the apps I use commonly.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"